artainmo/general-programming/how-to-learn/README.md

 ## Tips

 #### 1. Learn the fundamental concepts to know what is possible
-It is important to be aware of all the different concepts/possibilities, to first know what is programatically possible, in a second time specifically-how-to can be researched while coding. codecademy is a platform I like to learn.
+It is first important to be aware of all the different concepts within a programming language to know what is possible.
+Once you know all the possibilities, you know what code solution to use, the specific syntax can be researched later on the fly while programming.

+To learn all those concepts, related to a specific programming language, [codecademy](https://www.codecademy.com/) is a platform I like.
+The official documentation or specific guides of the programming language can also be used.<br>
 While learning a language I like to take notes.
+Like [this](https://github.com/artainmo/web-development/tree/main/backend/PHP) for example.
 Those notes can be used when wanting to learn the language again as a quick reminder.

-Not all features in all languages are practical or clean, they can increase the chance of errors occuring, be confusing or unreadable, so complete language doesn't has to be learned/used.
+Not all features in a programming languages are practical or clean to use.
+Some can increase the chance of errors occuring, be confusing, or unreadable.
+So the entirety of a programming language doesn't always have to be learned/used.

 #### 2. Practice and know the precise syntax
 practicing by creating complete projects to start learning